What Borneo Gets Right That Most Rainforest Destinations Don't: A Conversation with James, Wildlife Guide Since 2011

 Book your Sipadan permit at least 2-3 months ahead during peak season (April-October).
 Two-dive Sipadan packages from Mabul: 600-1,000 MYR ($130-217).
 Non-Sipadan diving around Mabul is excellent too — the macro life (nudibranches, frogfish, seahorses) on Mabul's house reef is world-class.

-Q: What's one thing you'd tell every visitor?
+Q: What's one thing every visitor should hear?

 Slow down.
 Borneo's wildlife operates on its own schedule.
 The best sightings happen when you're quiet, patient, and not checking your phone.
-I've seen tourists miss an orangutan 10 meters above their head because they were looking at their camera settings.
+Travelers regularly miss an orangutan 10 meters above their heads because they're buried in camera settings.

 Put the phone down for the first five minutes of every river cruise.
 Just look.
 Listen.
 The jungle will show you things if you give it time.